 Wesfarmers Limited is an Australian business house, headquartered in Perth, Western Australia.

 The company has interests in Australian and New Zealand retail comprising fertilizers, chemicals, coal mining, retail, industrial & safety products.

 Wesfarmers also happens to be one of the largest private employers in Australia.

 -Home improvement and office supplies

-The home improvement and office supplies division of Wesfarmers comprises of Bunnings Warehouse and Officeworks – both of them are renowned names in Australia and Newzealand.
+The home improvement and office supplies division of Wesfarmers includes Bunnings Warehouse and Officeworks – both of them are renowned names in Australia and Newzealand.

-While Bunnings Warehouse caters to Home improvement and renovation space, Officeworks is known as a supplier of office products for home and businesses.
+While Bunnings Warehouse caters to Home improvement and renovation space, Officeworks is known as a supplier of office products for homes and businesses.

 There are more than 250 Bunnings stores (under different formats as warehouse, small stores, and trade centers) and around 150 Officeworks stores across Australia and Newzealand.

 Kmart, the go-to discount department store for every Australian, is a famous brand name that is owned by Wesfarmers.